anthonkendel/jest-serializer-pug/README.md

 If you want to contribute and make our project better, your help is very welcome.

-Our contribution guide is right now a bit empty but will be improved in the future.
-If you have any requests or suggestions please create an issue with the necessary information and we will get back to you.

 ## License

 [MIT © anthonkendel](https://choosealicense.com/licenses/mit/)